Biography – Sanae ISHIDA

 Sanae Ishida was born in Nagasaki in 1979.
-In 2002, she studied the composition with Masayuki NAGATOMI and Ichirô NODAIRA at the Tokyo University of the Arts where she got the degree of composition.
-She graduated in composition at the Conservatoire National Supérieur Musique et Danse de Paris in 2007 where she attends the composition class of Alain Gaussin, Marco Stroppa and Gerard Pesson and also studied the electro-acoustic composition with Luis Naon, Tom Mays and Yann Geslin.
+In 2002, she studied composition with Masayuki NAGATOMI and Ichirô NODAIRA at the Tokyo University of the Arts where she got her degree in composition. in 2007, she graduated in composition from the Conservatoire National Supérieur de Musique et de Danse de Paris where she studied composition with Alain Gaussin, Marco Stroppa and Gérard Pesson and electro-acoustic composition with Luis Naon, Tom Mays and Yann Geslin.